OpenTranslationBible/open-bible/en-GB/18.Job/md/job-39.md

 ## Job 39:1

-> “Are you aware of the moment the mountain goats give birth?
+> “Do you know the moment when the mountain goats give birth?
 > Do you watch when the deer bring forth their young?

 ## Job 39:2